It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 Private equity fund managers and managers of real estate and oil and gas partnerships would also get socked with a 133% tax rate increase.

-So nothing they say, My good friends can be believed.
+So nothing they say, my good friends, can be believed.

-Nothing, they say, can be believed.
+Nothing they say can be believed.

 And how about this?

-And in Obama's pocket, by the way, when it comes to green jobs and all that, because Immelt figures the government's going to give him a bunch of money to develop green turbines and green jet engines and green windmills or what have you.
+Jeffrey Immelt, the CEO of General Electric, and in Obama's pocket, by the way, when it comes to green jobs and all that, because Imelt figures the government's going to give him a bunch of money to develop green turbines and green jet engines and green windmills or what have you.

-Is one of the strongest criticisms by a top executive of the compensation and business practices that prevailed before the financial crisis.
+He has one of the strongest criticisms by a top executive of the compensation and business practices that prevailed before the financial crisis.

-We are at the end of a difficult generation of business leadership, tough-mindedness, a good trait was replaced by meanness and greed, both terrible traits, Emelt said.
+Tough-mindedness, a good trait, was replaced by meanness and greed, both terrible traits, Immelt said.

-By the way, he's he's the one who succeeded Jack Welch, one of the toughest leaders of his generation.
+By the way, he's the one who succeeded Jack Welch, one of the toughest leaders of his generation.

 The richest people made the most mistakes with the least accountability.

-Folks, I think somebody at the White House wrote his speech.
+I, folks, I think somebody at the White House wrote his speech.

 That's exactly what they think up there.